MicrosoftDocs/bot-docs/articles/bot-design-pattern-handoff-human.md

 ---
 title: Transition conversations from bot to human | Microsoft Docs
-description: Teach your bot how to handle situations when a conversation started with the bot must be continued with a human.
+description: Learn how to handle situations when a conversation started with the bot must be continued with a human.
 author: matvelloso
 ms.author: mateusv
 manager: rstand